cybozu-go/neco/docs/neco.md

 neco
 ====

-`neco` is the integrated tool to install/update miscellaneous programs running on boot servers and worker nodes.
+`neco` is an interactive tool for administrators.

+It installs/updates miscellaneous programs as well as maintaining etcd database.

 Synopsis
 --------